-How to Tell If a Mobile App is Safe to Download
+How to Check If an App Is Safe to Install

 Everyone needs to know what steps to take to determine whether a mobile app is safe to download.
 Mobile phones are expensive and contain massive amounts of personal information.
 Even the most reputable app stores can not guarantee that every app is safe.
 Responsible consumers can learn how to mitigate this risk.

 Apps can contain malware or be the engine for malicious activity.
 In plain English, some apps tap into your phone and steal sensitive data.
 Your phone can even become controlled by people with nefarious intents.
 Downloading an infected app could turn your device into a bot.

 If your device becomes a robot under the control of some groups, they can use your device as a part of larger attacks.
 Not only can these people get your info, they can make your device a part of their botnet army.